American International School – Riyadh

-Overview and history

-Governed by a strategic Board of Trustees, the American International School – Riyadh is an independent, non-profit, co-educational school offering an enriched American curriculum with a focus on global citizenship for students from pre-Kindergarten to Grade 12.
-Founded in 1963, AIS-R is currently in its 60th year, on a purpose-built campus in north Riyadh.
-AIS-R offers the International Baccalaureate (IB) Diploma, and is accredited by both the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
-Additionally, AIS-R has been awarded International Certification with the Council of International Schools (CIS), a program designed to enhance intercultural skills, attitudes, and understandings of the global citizens.
+History

-The school that is known today as the American International School – Riyadh (AIS-R) has a well-established history in Riyadh.
-It was first formed by parents in 1963 and served students from kindergarten through third grade with only seven students enrolled.
-In 1965, what was previously called APS merged with a Ford Foundation school to form the Riyadh International Community School (RICS).
-As the capital of Riyadh grew between 1965–74, so too did the school's student body.
-Between 1974-79, RICS' enrollment increased rapidly from 400 students to more than 1,500.
-In 1977, after several moves to accommodate increasing enrollment, the school opened on its next site in South Riyadh.
-In 1982, the school name was changed again, this time to the Saudi Arabian International School - Riyadh (SAIS-R).
-The school has grown considerably since its inception, however, its peak enrollment of 2,750 students occurred in the 1984-85 school year.
-Today, on the school's new campus, enrollment is near capacity with more than 1600 students from more than 55 nations.
+In 1963, parents formed the American Preparatory School of Riyadh (APS), serving seven enrolled students from kindergarten to third grade.
+In 1965, APS merged with a Ford Foundation school to form the Riyadh International Community School (RICS).
+As the capital of Riyadh grew between 1965 and 1974, so too did the school's student body.
+From 1974 to 1979, RICS' enrollment increased from 400 students to more than 1,500.
+After several moves to accommodate increasing enrollment, the school opened in South Riyadh in 1977.
+In 1982, the school's name was changed again, this time to the Saudi Arabian International School - Riyadh (SAIS-R).
+The school's peak enrollment of 2,750 students occurred in the 1984–85 school year.
 With the school's growth in enrollment came the expansion of curriculum, facilities, services, programs, and grade levels.
-The school name was once again changed to its present name - AIS-R - in 1999.
-In 2014 AIS-R moved to its new campus in the northern region of Riyadh.
-The campus was built in cooperation with Al Bustan Village (a 1200 unit western - residential compound).
+The school's name was once again changed to its present name - AIS-R - in 1999.
+As of 2009, enrollment was near capacity with more than 1600 students.
+In 2014, AIS-R moved to its new campus in the northern region of Riyadh.
+The campus was built in cooperation with Al Bustan Village, a residential compound.